qingluM/RO-NORM/README.md

 Additionally, we need an open-source Python package Lapy (https://github.com/Deep-MI/LaPy/tree/main) for differential geometry on triangle and tetrahedra meshes, which is used to calculate LBO basis.
 If you fail to install it, try to add the `lapy` folder included in our source code into your path.

 ## Data
-The datasets of Case0-Case2 can be found in `datasets` folder.
-You can download the dataset(s) of Case3 and Case4 from [here](https://drive.google.com/drive/folders/1FEat-Hn8rpvR33JDxPF6UROXee1626_1?usp=sharing).
+The datasets of Case1-Case6 can be found in [here](https://drive.google.com/drive/folders/1FEat-Hn8rpvR33JDxPF6UROXee1626_1?usp=sharing).
 ```
 Case1-Burgers.mat
 ├── Input: U_initial  4000*415*100